9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 The deeper problem:

-This excuse cultivates a fixed mindset.
-Over time, it can make the other partner feel like they’re in a relationship with someone who is unwilling to grow or change, contributing to one of the most destructive marriage killers – stagnation.
+This excuse cultivates a fixed close-minded mindset.
+Over time, it can make the other person feel like they’re in a relationship with someone who is unwilling to grow or change, contributing to one of the most destructive marriage destroyers – stagnation.

 The fix:

 While acknowledging your upbringing is important, it’s equally important to take responsibility for your actions.
-Commit to working through behaviors that harm your relationship and make strides toward self-improvement.
+Commit to working through behaviors that harm your relationship and make steps toward self-improvement.

 How to stop the excuses that wreck marriages infographic